GravityPDF/gravity-pdf-documentation/docs/v5/api_update_plugin_option.md

 ---
 title: "Gravity PDF API – update_plugin_option()"
 sidebar_label: "update_plugin_option()"
 description: "This method allows you to update a global Gravity PDF setting.
-If the option doesn't exist it will be added. "
+If the option doesn't exist, it will be added. "
 ---

 ## Description